Shyrou/humane.house/content/_index.md

 Here you can find some quick facts of how they operate today:

 - **Service fees are on you:** In many markets renting a flat without an Agency behind the scenes has become close to impossible.
 If you're interested in renting you either have to obey their rules, or can forget to able to rent that flat.
 Because of this they made MANDATORY on you a Tax you never had the luxury to decide if willing to pay or not.
-Additionally, this tax is not covering anything useful or practical along the time you're reside in that Flat.
+Additionally, this tax is not covering anything useful or practical along the time you're residing in that Flat.

-- **You're on your own on day 1:** Got a problem with your neighourhood or don't you like the fact it's simply noisy?
+- **You're on your own from day 1:** Got a problem with your neighourhood or simply you don't like the fact it's noisy?
 You will always be bounced back to the local Police Office.
-They'll tell you they can't do nothing to help you unless you're willing to give up your contract earlier and allow them to own your deposit because of that.
+They'll tell you they can't do anything to help you unless you're willing to give up your contract earlier, thus allowing them to own your deposit because of that.
 They make the rules and you're forced to obey them.

-- **Immediate payments:** Many Agencies demand you to pay a set of monetary fees to be able to enter the Flat you might be interested to Rent.
-This usually includes the deposit guarantee up to how many months the Country rules obliges, the month you're going to enter plus their fee.
+- **Immediate payments:** Many Agencies demand that you pay a set of monetary fees to be able to enter the Flat you might be interested on renting.
+This usually includes the deposit guarantee up to how many months the Country rules obliges, the month you're going to enter, plus their fee.
 This usually goes up to 3x-4x times the costs required to enter and it's demanded immediately.
-When the contract will be over though, and it's time for you to get back your money, they'll delay it up to 60 days "because of required guarantees".
+When the contract is over though, and it's time for you to get your money back, they'll delay it up to 60 days "because of required guarantees".

 ---